 What is Entrepreneurs Relief?

-Entrepreneurs relief allows you to pay less capital gains tax, at 10% on gains of all qualifying assets which are sold.
+Has actually been renamed Business Asset Disposal Relief (not sure why!) which allows you to pay less capital gains tax, at 10% on gains of all qualifying assets which are sold.
 It is applied when you sell your business, and usually in a Members Voluntary Liquidation (MVL).
-For more information regarding the MVL and Entrepreneurs relief, see our page on MVL .
+For more information regarding the MVL and Business Asset Disposal Relief, see our page on MVL .
 Capital Gains Tax is the tax on profit when you are selling something which has increased by value.

 Am I eligible for the relief?

-To qualify for Entrepreneurs tax relief, you must meet one or more of the following criteria:
+To qualify for Business Asset Disposal Relief , you must meet one or more of the following criteria:

 - You must be disposing all or a part of a business, where you were a sole trader or business partner.
 Even if you dispose of the assets after, you are still eligible.
 However, you must own the business for over a year before you sell it and if you are closing the business, the assets must be sold within 3 years.

 - You have at least 5% shares, securities or voting rights within the company being sold.
 You are also eligible if you have had the chance to buy your shares at least a year before the sale.
 For this, you must have been an employee of the firm for at least a year, and the company must be one which focuses on trading, instead of those which involve little trading, for example, those who focus purely on investment.